Resources

 OKLAHOMA CITY

-SHAPE (Sexual Health And Peer Education), TEI’s innovative and nationally recognized peer education program, trains high school peer educators to present sessions on peer pressure, media messages and assertiveness techniques to middle school youth.
+SHAPE (Sexual Health And Peer Education), TE’s innovative and nationally recognized peer education program, trains high school peer educators to present sessions on peer pressure, media messages and assertiveness techniques to middle school youth.
 To learn about the SHAPE peer education program model, click here.
 For an overview of SHAPE, click here.

-TEI’s youth engagement and school-based programs are part of a community adolescent health collaboration called Project REACH.
-For a copy of the 2021 University of Oklahoma Health Sciences Center evaluation summary of TEI’s programs in the federally-funded Oklahoma County Teen Pregnancy Prevention Project, click here.
-For a copy of the Texas A&M University case study of TEI’s peer education program model, click here.
+TE’s youth engagement and school-based programs are part of a community adolescent health collaboration called Project REACH.
+For a copy of the 2021 University of Oklahoma Health Sciences Center evaluation summary of TE’s programs in the federally-funded Oklahoma County Teen Pregnancy Prevention Project, click here.
+For a copy of the Texas A&M University case study of TE’s peer education program model, click here.
 For the SHAPE Peer Education article published in the American Journal of Sexuality Education (March 2022), click here.
-For Oklahoma County Teen Birth Facts-at-a-Glance, click here.
-For a summary of Oklahoma County teen birth data, click here

 Oklahoma City-County Health Department (OCCHD) has directed several federally-funded teen pregnancy prevention projects working with local schools and youth-serving community partners.
 The most recent project, REACH (Reproductive Education and Community Health), replicated evidence-based teen pregnancy programs in local middle and high schools, expanded linkages to adolescent health services, and engaged youth as peer educators.
 For an overview of the 3-year project funded through a grant from the HHS Office of Population Affairs (OPA), click here.
 For the 2021-22 Project REACH Yearbook with program and evaluation highlights, click here.
 For the 2022-23 Project REACH Yearbook, click here.
-For the final 3-year report, Project REACH, July 2020-June 2023, click here
+For the final 3-year report, Project REACH, July 2020-June 2023, click here.

 Previous to REACH, OCCHD coordinated the HHS/OPA-funded project, Replicating Evidence-Based Teen Pregnancy Prevention Programs to Scale.
 For a copy of the program evaluation report prepared by the Health Promotion Sciences Dept., Hudson College of Public Health at the University of Oklahoma, click here.
 For other OCCHD teen pregnancy prevention and adolescent program information, click here.